 Managing risk factors

-Prevention of strokes is preferred over treatment.
+If you’ve had a TIA, your doctor may recommend medications to help reduce your risk of having another.
+These include anti-platelet drugs and anticoagulants.
+Prevention is better than treatment.
 Major risk factors have to be taken care of to prevent a first stroke.
-If one already had a stroke, additional preventive measures are required.
+If one already had one, additional preventive measures are required.

 What is stroke rehabilitation?